PrestaShop/prestashop.github.io/content/news/posts/2024/meet-prestashop9-api.md

 Now that you know how to retrieve information about a single resource, you can try to edit it.
 To do that, you need to send a `PUT` request to the `/admin-api/customers/group/{customerGroupId}` endpoint, where `{customerGroupId}` is the ID of the user group you want to edit.
 You need to provide the access token in the `Authorization` header and the data you want to change in the request body.

-You can send following JSON data to change the user group name:
+You can send the following JSON data to change the user group name:

 ```json
 {